ansible-collections/ansible.netcommon/docs/ansible.netcommon.netconf_connection.rst

                                 <div>var: ansible_network_direct_execution</div>
                     </td>
                 <td>
-                        <div>Gain potential preformance for network modules by enabling direct execution.
+                        <div>Gain potential preformance improvements for network modules by enabling direct execution.
 Instead of the module being packaged and executed by the shell, it will be directly executed by the Ansible control node using the same python interpreter as the Ansible process.</div>
                 </td>
             </tr>
             <tr>